Evolution of networks with multiple junctions: Classification of possible blow--up limits

-Notice that the blow--up limit degenerate shrinker $\widetilde\SS_\infty$, obtained by this proposition, a priori depends on the chosen sequence of rescaled times $\tt_j\to+\infty$.
-If such a limit is a multiplicity--one line (or a halfline, if $x_0$ is an end--point of the network), by White's local regularity theorem for mean curvature flow in~\cite{white1}, $\widehat{\Theta}(x_0)=1$ ($\widehat{\Theta}(x_0)=1/2$ in the case of a halfline) and locally around $x_0$ the curvature is bounded, hence, the limit is unique.
-In general, the uniqueness of such limit is actually unknown.
+Notice that the blow--up limit degenerate shrinker $\widetilde\SS_\infty$, obtained by Proposition~\ref{resclimit-general} a priori depends on the chosen sequence of rescaled times $\tt_j\to+\infty$.
+If such a limit is a multiplicity--one line (or a halfline, if $x_0$ is an end--point of the network), we have $\widehat{\Theta}(x_0)=1$ ($\widehat{\Theta}(x_0)=1/2$ in the case of a halfline), then by White's result~\cite[Theorem~3.5]{white1}, locally around $x_0$ the curvature is uniformly bounded in time and the flow is smooth up to time $T$ (using the ``reflection argument'' at the end of Section~\ref{geopropsub}, if $x_0$ is an end--point), hence, the limit is unique.
+In general, uniqueness of such a limit is actually unknown.